We don't live in the midwest either!!!

 We have designed Science Through Nature to work in any area.
 While the living story takes place in the Midwestern United States, the corresponding adventures and activities are not dependent on any particular region.

 Our goal was to make the program work for all families no matter what type of wildlife and natural areas are found near their home.

-The curriculum is best suited for children in 2nd - 5th grade, but can be used for younger and older children as well.
-Our sample (available on the homepage) includes a scope of covered topics that should give you a good idea if it is suitable for your children.
+Be A Naturalist is best suited for children in (2nd - 5th), but can be used for younger and older children as well.
+Our sample (available here) includes a scope of covered topics that should give you a good idea if it is suitable for your children.

 Yes, we teach science as it is presented in the mainstream scientific community.

 The software we use to design our curriculum is not something that we can make quick changes to.
 Email us at email@example.com.
 We will set aside to review for a future edition.

 John Muir was America’s most famous naturalist, and has been called the “Father of our National Parks”.
 His words inspired Theodore Roosevelt to establish the first National Monuments and Yosemite National Park.
 As the Sierra Club described, he was a “monumental figure” who “taught generations of people to see the sacredness of nature”.

 However, John Muir also “made derogatory comments about Black people and Indigenous peoples that drew on deeply harmful racist stereotypes, though his views evolved later in his life”.